 In Merovingian times (5th to 8th century AD), a large number jewels with garnets were created in which the gems had rough finishes and no facets; an extensive collection of them is in the National Archeological Museum of Saint-Germain-en-Laye in France.

 Semi-precious stone of transformation, sometimes of transmutation, it has the property of helping overcome adversity, turning it into positive experiences.
-It strengthens vital energy while fighting tiredness and apathy.
+It enhances vital energy while fighting tiredness and apathy.
 It has been claimed to strengthen the heart as garnets would regulate blood pressure and blood circulation.
 Besides it tones various organs such as the liver and kidneys and stimulates the reproductive organs while protecting them.

 It encourages the development of survival instinct and is beneficial for those suffering from depression.
 Temperamental people, on the other hand, should refrain from wearing a garnet, as it would enhance those features.
 It is associated with the power of will, self-confidence and success, making garnets a stone of anchorage.